tordonez24/introToProgrammingFinalProject/README.md

 ### Installing

-Can be run in Visual Stuido Code or on Python through file
+Can be run on Python through file

 ### Executing program

-can be run on Python through file or VS Code
+Can be run on Python through file

 ## Help